awsdocs/amazon-workspaces-administration-guide/doc_source/manage-workspaces-users.md

 The process you use for managing users and groups depends on which type of directory you're using\.
 + If you're using AWS Managed Microsoft AD, see [ Manage Users and Groups in AWS Managed Microsoft AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_manage_users_groups.html) in the *AWS Directory Service Administration Guide*\.
 + If you're using Simple AD, see [ Manage Users and Groups in Simple AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/simple_ad_manage_users_groups.html) in the *AWS Directory Service Administration Guide*\.
-+ If you use Microsoft Active Directory through AD Connector or a trust relationship, you can manage users and groups by using [ Active Directory](https://docs.microsoft.com/en-us/powershell/module/activedirectory/)\.
++ If you use Microsoft Active Directory through AD Connector or a trust relationship, you can manage users and groups by using the [ Active Directory module](https://docs.microsoft.com/powershell/module/activedirectory/)\.

 ## Send an invitation email<a name="send-invitation"></a>